eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 }
 ```

 To filter reference documents, pass in `match` and the respective filters you want to apply accordingly.
 Note that, if the match fails, value returned will be `null`.
 It **does not** exclude the value.
-As a result of this, I would to avoid filtering reference documents? :man-shrugging:
+As a result of this, I would personally avoid filtering reference documents?
+Not 100% confident with this.

 ## R3 - Show all tweets with populated user and comments with user details but view only comments by users whose emails are either "steve.rogers@email.com" or "black.panther@email.com"
 ```js